docker/machine/docs/reference/env.md

 Set environment variables to dictate that `docker` should run a command against a particular machine.

+    $ docker-machine env --help

+    Usage: docker-machine env [OPTIONS] [arg...]

+    Display the commands to set up the environment for the Docker client

+    Description:
+       Argument is a machine name.

+    Options:

+       --swarm	Display the Swarm config instead of the Docker daemon --shell 	Force environment to be configured for a specified shell: [fish, cmd, powershell], default is sh/bash --unset, -u	Unset variables instead of setting them --no-proxy	Add machine IP to NO_PROXY environment variable

 `docker-machine env machinename` will print out `export` commands which can be run in a subshell.
 Running `docker-machine env -u` will print `unset` commands which reverse this effect.